estudiocactus/visualizer-test/README.md

 # Estudio Cactus Fullstack Test

-This is a test to validate the knowledge of the candidates for the position of fullstack developer at Estudio Cactus
+This is a test to validate the knowledge of the candidates for the position of developer at Estudio Cactus

 ## Stack